 The book, ‘Dr Zhivago’ had been banned in Russia so on-location filming there was not allowed.
 The Director, David Lean, had filmed part of ‘Lawrence of Arabia’ at Carbonaros in Almeria province in 1962, and he guaranteed snow in some parts of Spain.
 It had snowed heavily in the Guadix area that year.
 Unfortunately for Lean, 1965 proved to be the hottest winter in the area for 50 years, no snow.
 Much of the film was made at a Moscow set built outside Madrid.
 ‘Snow’ was manufactured from crushed marble.
 However, Guadix came into its own for one scene.
 The scene was shot at the nearby Castle Calahorra with the magnificent, snow-covered, Sierra Nevadas in the background.

-A geoparque (geopark) is a well-defined territory, home to a valuable natural geological heritage.
+A geoparque (geopark or geoparc) is a well-defined territory, home to a valuable natural geological heritage.
 The most important parts of a geoparque, due to their scientific, aesthetic, or educational value, are called geosites.

 Guadix is a geosite within the project by virtue of its cave dwellings

 Nick has lived and worked in Andalucia for over 20 years.
 He and his partner, Julie Evans, have travelled extensively and dug deep into the history and culture, producing authoritative articles on all aspects of the region.
 Nick has written four books about Andalucia and writes articles for other websites and blogs.